 - Will my dosage of buspirone affect the cost?

-- Can you prescribe a higher strength that I can cut in half or thirds to help lower my cost of this medication?
+- Can you prescribe a higher strength that I can cut in half or thirds to help lower the cost of this medication?

 To learn more about buspirone, see these articles: